Site icon Circuit Ideas for You

 where,

-It measures how long it takes the capacitors voltage to drop from a given beginning value typically the voltage attained after charging to a very low level that is usually insignificant in relation to the starting voltage.
+It calculates the time it takes for the voltage of the capacitor to decrease from a certain starting value usually the voltage reached after charging to a very low level that is normally negligible in comparison to the initial voltage.

 Remember:

-The overall cycle time T is determined by the values selected for the resistors R1 and R2 and capacitor C in the charging and discharging routes.
+The overall cycle time T is calculated by the values selected for the resistors R1 and R2 and capacitor C in the charging and discharging routes.

 Testing: